 The decision to take prescription opioids is your choice.
-Prescription opioids can be used to help relieve moderate to severe pain when recovering from a surgery.
+Prescription opioids can be used to help relieve moderate to severe pain when recovering from surgery.
 Medications are an important part of your treatment and you should work closely with your prescribing doctor to understand the risks and benefits of taking any medications, including opioids.
 Knowing your options for pain management is important.
-Pain relievers such as acetaminophen, ibuprofen and naproxen may be the best choice and have fewer risks and side effects.
+Pain relievers such as acetaminophen, ibuprofen, and naproxen may be the best choice and have fewer risks and side effects.

 Opioid use can have a number of side effects such as:

 - Opioid overdose can cause slowed breathing and even be fatal

 If you discuss all your pain management options and risks with your doctor and you decide taking a prescribed opioid is the best choice for your pain management:

 - Understand all the risks and side effects of opioid use (Additional resources can be found on the CDC and FDA websites www.fda.gov and www.cdc.gov).

 - You must not drink alcohol with this medication.

 - Always take the prescribed opioid as directed by your prescribing doctor and never take more than your doctor ordered, or more frequently than your prescribing doctor ordered.

 - Never use another person’s prescription opioids or share, sell or trade your own prescription opioids.